kailash-manasarovar/statement/docs/timeline/2023/august.md

 ## Elbow-length white silk gloves

 - I see a fake account profile pic of a young girl.
-- I've seen this girl before and may see her again in August 2024 amongst the bombardment of porn I endure at that time.
+- I've seen this girl before and may see her again in August 2024 amongst [the bombardment of online porn I endure at that time](../2024/august.md#photos-of-abused-women-and-girls).
 - The girl looks young, about 18.
 - She is naked and sitting on a sofa.
 - She looks upset.